-Brazilians clearly know their stuff when it comes to futebol.
-They have the winningest team in World Cup history – bringing home the trophy in 1958, 1962, 1970, 1994 and 2002 – and they are the only country that has qualified for every single World Cup since the first one in 1930.
+Brazilians clearly know their stuff when it comes to futebol (and they’ve got the soccer phrases to prove it).
+They have the team with the most World Cup wins in history – bringing home the trophy in 1958, 1962, 1970, 1994 and 2002 – and they are the only country that has qualified for every single World Cup since the first one in 1930.
 Brazil has produced some of the most legendary players in the history of soccer, and Brazilians of all walks of life are serious about the game – as players and spectators.
-They might just be the most soccer-obsessed people on Earth.
+They might just be the most soccer… uh, I mean football obsessed people on Earth.

 - To give someone a hat (dar um chapéu) means to chip the ball over their head and ran past them.

 - You say that a defender went to buy bread (foi comprar pão) when he’s been so totally flummoxed by an attacker that he’s simply left standing.
 Another way to describe this situation is that the defender was left without mom and dad (ficar sem pai nem mãe) .